mahassan/kanban-react/README.md

 - Drag and drop each card
 - Clicking on each card will open it in dialog box
 - Filter functionality to find specific item in the swim lane.
+- Be able to add another swim lane